shravani-data/steam-game-pricing-analysis/README.md

 ## Project Context

-This project was developed as part of postgraduate Data Analytics coursework at Monash University and structured as a professional analytics case study.
+This project was developed as part of postgraduate Business Analytics coursework at Monash University and structured as a professional analytics case study.